 Trade receivables and other receivables are stated at nominal value.
 Provisions for doubtful debts are made in cases where the Group faces a risk of not collecting the outstanding amount.
-Changes in provisions are recognised in the income statement.
+Changes in provisions are recognised in the income statement as part of revenue.

 Properties held for sale